SEPIA-Framework/sepia-stt-server/README.md

 sudo docker run --rm --name=sepia-stt -p 20741:20741 -it sepia/stt-server:latest
 ```

-### Test via web interface
+### Test via web interface or Python client

 To test the server visit: `http://localhost:20741` if you are on the same machine or `http://[server-IP]:20741` if you are in the same network (NOTE: custom recordings via microphone will only work using localhost or a HTTPS URL!).

+Alternatively you can use the [python-client](python-client) to test your server.

 ### Models